 Then the old man saw his own body lying on a funeral pyre.
 As the flames carried his spirit away to the afterdream, the last thing he saw was the tears his family were shedding, and he understood that water had come to them after all.

-Talus and the Frozen King will be published by Solaris Books on March 26th 2014
+Extract from Talus and the Frozen King copyright © Graham Edwards.
+Complete novel to be published by Solaris Books on March 26th, 2014